SkygearIO/features/features/285-design-webhooks/design.md

 The total time spent in all deliveries of the event must not exceed 10 seconds, otherwise the operation would be considered failed.

-All failed deliveries are marked as permanently failed and will not be retried.
+BEFORE events would not be persisted and their failed deliveries would not be retried.

 The operation is considered as failed if any of the deliveries failed.
 A failed operation would not trigger AFTER events.